Denly/borke-morning/README.md

 # broke_morning

-Sleep in and you'll go broke.
-Wake everyone else up and become rich.
+This web app works like a phone.
+The number of it is +8572731681.
+You can call this web app or use it to call any phone number.
+Please don't abuse it, because I don't want to get a scary bill.

-A node based javasript app.
-Now it can use twilio to call any phone number. still working on it.
+Writen by Huai Chun Shih with Node.js and twilio.